 We find an example of this in Nahum’s prophecy against Nineveh, the capitol of the Assyrian empire.
-Because of Nineveh’s evil, judgment would come, and there would be no easing the nation’s hurt (Nah.
+Because of Nineveh’s wickedness, judgment would come, and there would be no easing the nation’s hurt (Nah.
 3:1–19).
-Likewise, the prophet Jeremiah made similar declarations against Judah and Israel (Jer.
+Likewise, the prophet Jeremiah makes similar declarations against Judah and Israel (Jer.
 10:18–19; 30:11–12).

-The prophet Nahum questioned Nineveh, “Why are you scheming against the LORD?
+The prophet Nahum questions Nineveh, “Why are you scheming against the LORD?
 He will destroy you with one blow; he won’t need to strike twice!
 His enemies tangled like thornbushes and staggering like drunks, will be burned up like dry stubble in a field.
 Who is this wicked counselor of yours who plots evil against the LORD?”
 (Nah.
 1:9–11).
-It is not possible to know the extent of God’s patience in the face of evil, but it appears the point of no return may occur when a national rebellion toward God is transformed into a persistent opposition of Him—into an outright war against God (Isa.
+It is not possible to know the extent of God’s patience in the face of evil, but it appears the point of no return may occur when a nation’s waywardness is transformed into a persistent opposition of Him—into an outright war against God (Isa.
 59:11–14; Jer.
 11:9–11).

 It seems there is a difference between ignoring God’s instruction and actively opposing it.
-This should give us pause, given that America is increasingly enshrining its rebellion within its laws, permitting and encouraging its citizens to celebrate and champion evil.
+This should give us pause, considering that America is enshrining its rebellion within its laws—permitting and encouraging its citizens to celebrate and champion evil.
 Increasingly, America is flaunting its disregard for God—aggressively parading it as a declaration of war against God Himself.

 No Works Available